I am back!

 I did mention a few weeks ago that I was helping my daughter by painting a few pieces of furniture that she bought at her local ReStore.
-Both she and her husband went to medical school and have pretty large student loans.
-They will also be finished with their residencies in the summer and will be moving.

 With these factors in mind, my daughter didn’t want to spend a lot on the nursery since they will soon be selling or renting the home.
 For the next few months the baby won’t even use the room as she is sleeping in a bassinet in their room where they also have a comfy rocking chair.

 Before the baby was born, they painted the room in a neutral color knowing that they were not going to be staying in the house.
 Once they put the house on the market or for rent, it is ready to go for showings.

 The nursery colors are going to be a mix of lavender, purple and wood tones.